Three weeks before the demo, one of our agents started confidently quoting prices that didn't exist.

 The architecture has three tiers:

 Input guardrails run before the LLM call.
 They check for injection patterns, PII in user messages, off-topic intent, or inputs that exceed safety thresholds.
-They're fast and cheap — you're inspecting a string, not making an LLM call.
+They are fast and cheap because you are inspecting a string, not making an LLM call.

 Output guardrails run after the LLM response is generated but before it reaches the user.
 They check for factual grounding (is the answer supported by the retrieved context?), PII in the response, toxicity, and policy violations.
-These are more expensive — the best grounding checks require a second LLM call.
+These are more expensive because the best grounding checks often require a second model call.

 Runtime monitoring runs in parallel or async.
 It samples real production traffic, tracks metrics (hallucination rate, injection attempt frequency, off-topic rate), and feeds that data back into evaluation pipelines.
 This is how you catch the slow drift of a model's behavior as your retrieval data or user population changes.